UVClay/osx-ss/README.md

     Leave your terminal window open (or python3 manage.py &)

 ## To Do:
+* Mime fingerprinting
+* Come up with a new name
 * launchctl daemon script
 * Installer
 * Finish arguments/interactive logic